 Doctors have a vital role in assisting the community to deal with the reality of death and its consequences.
 In caring for patients towards the end of their life, good medical practice involves:

-Good relationships with medical colleagues, nurses and other healthcare professionals strengthen the doctor–patient relationship and enhance patient care.
+Respectful relationships with medical colleagues, other healthcare professionals, team members and patients are essential for safe patient care.

 Good patient care is enhanced when there is mutual respect and clear communication between all healthcare professionals involved in the care of the patient.
 Good medical practice involves:

-Good patient care requires coordination between all treating doctors.
-Good medical practice involves:
+Good patient care requires coordination between all treating health practitioners.

 Doctors have a responsibility to contribute to the effectiveness and efficiency of the healthcare system.